grammyjs/website/site/docs/guide/middleware.md

 The update is **not** checked for a photo content, because the middleware at `(*)` already handled the update.

-How, how does this work?
+Now, how does this work?
 Let's find out.

 We can inspect the `Middleware` type in grammY's reference [here](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Middleware):